aggrawal-ankur/gitbook/content/docs/debugging/memory-is-byte-addressable.md

 ---

 The first argument in FORMAT specifies how many times we want to repeat the act of "memory inspection".
+- This one is a bit confusing and is best understood with an example.

 That's all we need to understand about the "examine" command.